Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 Whale-watching cruises depart daily, and Maine seafood is freshly prepared at many restaurants.
 Bar Harbor’s neighbors, Northeast Harbor, Southwest Harbor, and Bass Harbor, attract visitors by land and by water.

 The western side of the Downeast Acadia Maine region, known as the “quiet side,” offers a slower pace.
-Northeast and Southwest and Bass Harbors have ornamental gardens, estates, hundreds of sailing craft, the Wendell Gilley Museum and the Seal Cove Auto Museum, and the annual Oktoberfest.
+Northeast, Southwest, and Bass Harbors have ornamental gardens, estates, hundreds of sailing craft, the Wendell Gilley Museum, the Seal Cove Auto Museum, and an annual Oktoberfest.

 These small towns are ideal for those looking for a more remote location on the island while having the opportunity to visit Acadia National Park and take coastal boat tours.
 Shipbuilding in these Maine coastal villages continues to be a proud heritage at Hinckley.